nus-cs2103-AY2425S1/ip/docs/README.md

 ```

 ## Viewing Tasks
-Action: Lists all tasks in your task list.
+Action: Displays all tasks in a numbered list.

 Usage: list